-Jane is a Sydney-based TV presenter, author and tour leader.
+Jane is a Sydney-based TV presenter, tour-leader and author.

-Here's a recent article about her work on One Plus One.
+Here's a recent article about her role on One Plus One.

 Hutcheon's urbane, understated control is masterly.